Lykhoyda/Traffic-Signs/writeup_template.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing which data we have in the set and to which classes it corespond.
+It showing which data we have in the set and to which classes it corespond.

 ![alt text][image1]